What is it?

 While focused on empirical evidence, each section in the Monitor has clear policy messages for the Member States.

 The Education and Training Monitor supports the implementation of the strategic framework for European cooperation in education and training (ET 2020) by strengthening the evidence-base and by linking it more closely to the broader Europe 2020 strategy and the country-specific recommendations (CSRs) adopted by the Council as part of the 2014 European Semester.

 What has been done so far?

-, as well as a visualisation tool to evaluate the performance and progress of the Member States in relation to the ET2020 targets.
+The Education and Training Monitor 2014 is accompanied by twenty-eight country reports, as well as a visualisation tool to evaluate the performance and progress of the Member States in relation to the ET 2020 targets.

 What are the next steps?

-In November 2014, the DG will publish the next edition of the Education and Training Monitor.
+In late 2015, the Commission will publish the next edition of the Education and Training Monitor.